Thursday, February 2, 2012

 Ingredients

-1 piece (about 200g) palm sugar - simmer with some water to get a thick syrup and chilled
+1 piece (about 200g) palm sugar - simmer with some water for a thick syrup

 4-5 pandan leaves